kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

 This section covers how to create a pipeline from a set of `node`s, which are Python functions, as described in more detail in the [nodes and pipelines user guide](../04_user_guide/05_nodes_and_pipelines.md) documentation.

-1. As you draft experimental code, you can use a [Jupyter Notebook](./04_create_pipelines.md#working-with-kedro-projects-from-jupyter) or [IPython session](../06_resources/03_ipython.md#working-with-kedro-and-ipython).
+1. As you draft experimental code, you can use a [Jupyter Notebook](../04_user_guide/10_ipython.md#working-with-kedro-projects-from-jupyter) or [IPython session](../04_user_guide/10_ipython.md).
 If you include [`docstrings`](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) to explain what your functions do, you can take advantage of [auto-generated Sphinx documentation](http://www.sphinx-doc.org/en/master/) later on.
 Once you are happy with how you have written your `node` functions, you will copy & paste the code into the `src/kedro_tutorial/nodes/` folder as a `.py` file.
 2. When you are ready with a node you should add it to the pipeline in `src/kedro_tutorial/pipeline.py`, specifying its inputs and outputs.
-3. Finally, you will choose how you would like to run your pipeline: sequentially or in parallel, by specifying your preference in `src/kedro_tutorial/run.py`.

 ## Node basics